gordonkoschinsky/python-oscquery/README.md

 ### Client / Browser

-Discovery of other OSCQuery servers on the network and querying of the OSC address space is working.
+Discovery of other OSCQuery servers on the network and querying of the OSC address space is implemented.

 ## Installation